Enzo Giménez: Rosario Central

+Querétaro

+On July 11, 2026, he was announced as a new player for the Mexican football club Querétaro, that plays in Liga BBVA MX, in the frist national tier, signing a contract valid until June 30, 2030.

 International career

 Giménez represented Paraguay at the U-23 level, participating in the 2020 CONMEBOL Pre-Olympic Tournament in Colombia.
 His performances at the club level have positioned him as a potential candidate for future call-ups to the senior national team.